OpenACC/openacc-examples/README.md

 For more details on the guide and other projects, please consult the [OpenACC V&V Website](https://crpl.cis.udel.edu/oaccvv/).

 ## Submitting Code
 If you wish to submit code to be used for the Examples Document, please push to the correct folder in the Submissions folder and create a PR request for us to review with your file.
 In your file, please include the following information in the header of the file while following the below format.
+Please name your file by giving us the topic of the code and a randomly GUID.
+You can use any random GUID generator you find online.
 Please also put this information in the PR request.

-File Name Format TBD
+File Name Format: topic_guid.filetype

+Example File
+File Name: parallel_loop_06e512a6b57e4ba1a407d46aa0b9664e.c
 ```
 1   /* <---------------->
 2   Your Name: Name (Optional)